Below are some of the ROTC student organizations at AAMU.

 The drill team and color guard was established in order to train cadets in accordance with FM 22-5, which is the field manual for drill and ceremony in the army.
 With the skills and lessons learned from the program cadets are better prepared for their future as officers and leaders in their programs.
 Practice is held twice weekly and is purely cadet run with advisement and support from cadre.
 From freshman to seniors, all cadets are allowed to participate.
 The program also provides a color guard for various community activities that are needed from various outlets.
 From presenting the colors on the 50 yard line to presenting colors in front of a room of dignitaries, many opportunities for advancement in the program are established for being members of the team.

-The Alabama A&M university Bulldog battalion Ranger team is training to compete in the Ranger Challenge competition in Fort Benning, Ga.
-This year Cadet/Captain Adams is training the cadet Ranger team to win their tier.
-Last year they placed 6th place in our tier, under the excellent leadership of LT.
-Hull.
-They plan to win by training harder than ever this year.
-Through interval training, cross training, long distance runs, and muscle failure training to make sure they take home the gold.
-The cadet Rangers put forth their blood, sweat, and tears everyday during the week to obtain this goal.
+The Alabama A&M university Bulldog battalion Ranger team is training to compete in the Ranger Challenge competition in Fort Benning, Georgia.
+Through interval training, cross-training, long-distance runs, and muscle-failure training they work hard to make sure they take home the gold.
+The cadet Rangers put forth their blood, sweat, and tears every day during the week to obtain this goal.